JAME's mission and approach

 Through family literacy programmes, which are both language and culture vectors, JAME aims to increase the protective factors against school failure and marginalisation of the most disadvantaged, based on values of respect, social justice and openness to cultural and linguistic diversity.

-JAME has been working in the context of cultural and linguistic diversity for over 20 years.
-Many of the families we serve speak little or no French and lack reference in regards of the expectations from the Quebec school system.
+JAME has been working in the context of cultural and linguistic diversity for over 30 years.
+Many of the families we serve speak little or no French and lack a sense of the expectations of the Quebec school system.
 Faced with a world that is linguistically incomprehensible and socially indecipherable, they tend to withdraw.
 Through our programs, we encourage families to take the first steps towards integration and exploration outside the home

 JAME works in an ecosystemic approach that takes into account the child, the family and the community in which the child lives.